RachelKennedy09/Summit-Scene-Mobile-App/docs/DEVLOG.md

 3. Create town modal selecter
 4. Create category modal selecter
 5. hook pills to existing filters
-6. add fresh sstyling to event cards
-7. add date pill and logic
+6. add date pill and logic

 ### EventDetailScreen.js Polish

 1. Add event end time to event model
-2.
+2. add fresh styling to event cards
+3. Business users = "My Past Events" \*\*\*PLEASE NOTE: for development and grading purposes, I left the date handling to be able to choose a PAST date, so you can see the "My past events" feature.
+Otherwise I would add error handling so people couldnt post an event on a already past date.
+4. Local users = Past events completely removed from Event Hub

 #### Photos of Progress - Sprint 9